bessinnica/Loc-markdig-azuredocs-test/articles/media-services/media-services-rest-upload-files.md

 The following considerations apply when using Media Services REST API:

 * When accessing entities using Media Services REST API, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md). <br/>The Postman collection used in this tutorial takes care of setting all the necessary headers.
 * Media Services uses the value of the IAssetFile.Name property when building URLs for the streaming content (for example, http://{AMSAccount}.origin.mediaservices.windows.net/{GUID}/{IAssetFile.Name}/streamingParameters.)
 For this reason, percent-encoding is not allowed.
-The value of the **Name** property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
+The value of the <strong>Name</strong> property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
 Also, there can only be one '.' for the file name extension.
 * The length of the name should not be greater than 260 characters.
 * There is a limit to the maximum file size supported for processing in Media Services.
 See [this](media-services-quotas-and-limitations.md) article for details about the file size limitation.